-One of the most notable differences in being an independent designer is that you get to wear very different hats.
-You’re not only a designer, but you’re also an accountant, developer, IT specialist, marketer, project manager, promoter, and salesperson.
-You have to think like Sewport CEO Boris Hodakel and learn about the fashion design and manufacturing process.
+One of the most notable differences in being an independent designer is that you have to wear several different hats.
+You’re not only a designer, but often you need to act as an accountant, developer, IT specialist, marketer, project manager, promoter, and salesperson.

-Sometimes you’ll want to use your favourite hat, but you can’t rely on that alone.
-You’ll have to be a designer who is also a good negotiator and a solid communicator.
+As an independent you’ll need to be designer who is a good negotiator and a solid communicator.
 Or, you’ll want to keep your sketchpad on you for when you have to travel for a meeting with a client.
 Don’t ignore the importance of some of these other hats, no matter how unnecessary or foreign they may seem.

 Quick hype never lasts for ever though.
 You need to have a solid product beneath it and follow through with impressive delivery, packaging and customer service.
 Process design is just as important as your product design skills.